 Billy Paul, the jazz and soul singer best known for the chart-topping ballad Me And Mrs Jones, has died.

-Paul, 80, whose career spanned for more than 60 years, died at his home in Blackwood, New Jersey, his co-manager Beverly Gay said.
-He had been diagnosed recently with pancreatic cancer.
+Paul, 80, whose career spanned more than 60 years, died at his home in Blackwood, New Jersey, USA, his co-manager Beverly Gay said.
+He had pancreatic cancer.

 Known by his beard and large glasses, Paul was one of many singers who found success with the writing and producing team of Kenneth Gamble and Leon Huff, whose Philadelphia International Records also released music by the O’Jays, Harold Melvin & the Blue Notes, and Lou Rawls.